micmejia/bible-dump/NKJV/Exodus/Exod 20.md

 You shall not make _anything to be_ with Me--gods of silver or gods of gold you shall not make for yourselves.

 ###### 24
 An altar of earth you shall make for Me, and you shall sacrifice on it your burnt offerings and your peace offerings, your sheep and your oxen.
-In every place where I [^d]record My name I will come to you, and I will bless you.
+In every place where I record My name I will come to you, and I will bless you.

 ###### 25
 And if you make Me an altar of stone, you shall not build it of hewn stone; for if you use your tool on it, you have profaned it.